Space-Saving Knife BlockComments (0)

 3 Chuck the Whiteside drill and counterbore (see the Convenience-Plus Buying Guide) into your drill press.
 Using the holes in the tang as a guide, drill the rivet holes (Photo A).
 Next, detach the blade, adjust the drill depth, and drill 1⁄8"-deep counterbores on both outside faces (Photo B).

-5 Build the Rivet-Setting and Knife Scale Sanding and Routing jigs shown in Figures 4 and 5.
+5 Build the Rivet-Setting and Knife Scale Sanding and Routing Jigs shown in Figures 1 and 2.

-7 Insert the blade into the Sanding and Routing jig, and securely tighten the knobs.
-Using a oscillating spindle sander, sand the scales flush with the tang.
+7 Insert the blade into the Sanding and Routing Jig, and securely tighten the knobs.
+Using an oscillating spindle sander, sand the scales flush with the tang.

-9 Finish-sand the scales through 400-grit, and then apply the finish of your choice.
-I wiped on three coats of Waterlox Original, allowing each coat to dry overnight, and then knocking down any rough spots with #0000 steel wood before applying the next.
+9 Finish-sand the scales through 400 grit, and then apply the finish of your choice.
+I wiped on three coats of Waterlox Original, allowing each coat to dry overnight.
+Between coats, I knocked down any rough spots with #0000 steel wool.

 You must be logged in to write a comment.
 Log In